fmla-leave-assistant/fmla-leave-assistant/README.md

 A list of any libraries, frameworks, or packages that your application requires in order to properly function

-Instructions that the user may need to follow in order to get your application up and running on their own computer

 Clearly defined API endpoints with sample responses

 Clearly defined database schemas